Skip to main content

 // (optional: false by default)

-// only allow the slot to be modified programatically
+// only allow the property to be modified programatically

 onlyProgrammaticModifying: true,